Temples of The Church of Jesus Christ of Latter-day Saints

 Temple Locale

 The Columbus Ohio Temple is located 150 miles south of Kirtland, Ohio, where the restored Church of Jesus Christ dedicated its first temple in 1836.
 The temple stands in a wooded area of western Columbus adjacent to a meetinghouse in the Columbus Ohio Stake.
-The beautiful white Vermont marble facing on the exterior was quarried near Sharon, Vermont, the birthplace of the Prophet Joseph Smith.
+The beautiful white marble facing on the exterior was quarried in Spain.
+The magnolia blossom is featured in the exterior and interior designs.

 The Columbus Ohio Temple was second temple built in Ohio, following the Kirtland Temple (1836), which is no longer owned or operated by The Church of Jesus Christ of Latter-day Saints.